PUBLIC NOTICE

 Romano shared, “I’m looking forward to helping the Hobbs Administration further its mission for an Arizona for Everyone by fully utilizing the Finance Authority, increasing access to capital, and investing in projects that make a difference in long underserved communities.”

-David Castillo Vice President
+David Castillo - Vice President Arizona IDA

 David Castillo